und1n3/taleia/README.md

 	 - write access : *

 ### Character
 Will be to  store the character combinations.
-It has to be set with the following Rules and Presmissions:
+It has to be set with the following Rules and Permissions:

  - **Rules**:
 	 - who : *Text*